port-experimental/ocean-custom-enablement-workshop/exercises/slack/README.md

 1. Check integration status in Port UI → Data Sources → slack-integration
 2. Verify blueprints are created correctly
-3. Verify `blueprint` identifier in mapping matches blueprint identifier
+3. Verify the `blueprint` field in your mapping
 4. Check `data_path` - Slack API wraps responses, so you need `data_path: .members` for users, `.channels` for channels, etc.

 ### Issue: Authentication errors